pipwerks/SCORM-Manifests/README.md

 # SCORM-Manifests
-Boilerplate SCORM Manifests for SCORm 1.2 and 2004
+Boilerplate SCORM Manifests for SCORM 1.2 and 2004

 *Intended to be used for single-SCO courses.*